chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 <img src={require('./images/twitter/add-api-keys.png').default} width="450" alt="add-api-keys" border="1px, 1px, 1px, 1px" />

 Hooray!
-The app is created now.
-Next step is to enable "Sign in with Twitter" permission.
+The app has been created.
+The next step is to enable "Sign in with Twitter" permission.

 ### Complete profile information

 Complete the application profile.
-See the "App Details" section as shown below.
-Update the name, logo and description.
-Use the "APP ID" displayed in the screenshot as `TWITTER_APP_ID` in Chatwoot.
+See the "App Details" section as shown below for additional information.
+Then Update the name, logo and description.
+Finally, use the "APP ID" displayed in the screenshot as `TWITTER_APP_ID` in Chatwoot.

 ![app-details](./images/twitter/app-details.png)

 ### Select authentication settings

-Currently we have integrated chatwoot API with Twitter API OAuth 1.0, select OAuth 1.0a from the authentication settings page.
+Chatwoot works with Twitter API OAuth 1.0.
+So select OAuth 1.0a from the authentication settings page.

 <img src={require('./images/twitter/app-oauth-info.png').default} width="450" alt="app-oauth-info" border="1px, 1px, 1px, 1px" />

 #### Add app permissions

-Head over to the "App Permissions" section by clicking set up button above.
-Update the permission to "Read and Write and Direct Messages".
+Head over to the "App Permissions" section by clicking the setup button above.
+Then, update the permission to "Read and Write and Direct Messages".

 <img src={require('./images/twitter/app-permission.png').default} width="450" alt="app-permission" border="1px, 1px, 1px, 1px" />